 1. Visit the Royal Tyrrell Museum

 The number one thing to do on a trip to the Badlands is to visit the Royal Tyrrell Museum in Drumheller, Alberta.
 In fact, about 375,000 tourists visit the Museum every year making it the most visited provincial museum in Alberta!
-Surely, 375,000 people can’t be wrong and the Royal Tyrell Museum is easily one of the best things to do in Drumheller – if not, all of Alberta!
+Surely, 375,000 people can’t be wrong and the Royal Tyrell Museum is easily one of the best things to do in Drumheller – it’s actually one of the best things to do in all of Alberta if you ask me!

 Be sure to take your time going through the Museum as there is a lot to learn!
 A self-guided tour of the Museum takes you through the five phases of mass extinction.
 A lovely halfway break is visiting the Learning Lounge full of hands-on activities enjoyed just as much by the adults as the children.
 Put your head in a T-Rex simulator and look for prey or race different species of dinosaurs around a track to see which is fastest.

 You can also do special tours and activities within the Royal Tyrrell Museum.
 These include hiking tours and checking out a real dinosaur dig.
 The last time we were there, we decided to do the 45-minute fossil activity for $10 CAD per person.
 We were able to cast a Megalodon and Mastodon tooth, which made a great souvenir of our trip.
 As our fossils dried, a paleontologist showed us many other fossils – and we even got to hold fossilized dinosaur poop!